Retire in Grand Junction. Tips and advice from local REALTOR, Paul Aspelin. Licensed in Colorado.

 6. Access to Quality Healthcare

-Grand Junction is home to renowned healthcare facilities, including St. Mary’s Medical Center and Community Hospital, ensuring retirees have access to quality healthcare.
+Grand Junction is home to renowned healthcare facilities, including St. Mary’s Regional Hospital and Community Hospital, ensuring retirees have access to quality healthcare.
 There is also a hospital in Fruita.
 St. Mary’s is a regional hospital serving communities 1-2 hours away.
-Healthcare is Grand Junction’s largest industry, government and Colorado Mesa University are also larger employers in this region.
+Healthcare is Grand Junction’s largest industry with local government, and Colorado Mesa University rounding out the top three largest employers in this region.

 7. Cultural Vibrancy

 Grand Junction offers a vibrant cultural scene with music festivals, art exhibitions, theaters and local events, providing retirees with entertainment and opportunities for engagement.
 Many locations offer reduced ticket fees.
 Mesa County Libraries support cultural programs too.
-Check out my posts about Mesa County Libraries and the new Little Free Library at the Christi Reece Group office in Grand Junction.
+Check out my post about Mesa County Libraries.

 8. Welcoming Community

 The friendly and welcoming community in Grand Junction fosters a strong sense of belonging and connection for retirees.
 There are many clubs and organizations you can consider, like the Friends of Mesa County Libraries.
-And it’s easy to fly here thanks to the Grand Junction airport.
-Read about my airport experience!
+And it’s easy to fly here thanks to the convenient Grand Junction airport.
+Learn more about my Grand Junction airport experience!

 why choose to retire in grand junction